Help Center/ Virtual Private Cloud/ User Guide/ Access Control/ Security Group/ Security Group and Security Group Rule Overview

 • The timeout period of TCP connections varies by connection status.
 The timeout period of a TCP connection in the established state is 600s, and that of a TCP connection in the FIN-WAIT state is 30s.

-• Security group rules are like a whitelist.
+• Security group rules work like a whitelist.
 If there are no rules that allow or deny some traffic, the security group denies all traffic to or from the instances in the security group.

 • Inbound rules: If the source of a request matches the source specified in a rule with Action set to Allow, the request is allowed.
 For this reason, you do not need to configure a deny rule in the inbound direction.